demmerichs/CodeJamTemplate/README.md

 #### Control Flags
 Here is short (language dependent) description of the control flags at the beginning of the template file, which you control by (un-)commenting those lines.
-- **DEFAULT_VAL, ERROR_WORD**
+- **DEFAULT_VAL_MODE, DEFAULT_VAL_TRIGGER, DEFAULT_VAL**

-  These two control the magic formatting of the `result` data structure.
-If you activate the *DEFAULT_VAL* mode then there will be some kind of check if your `result` variable carries some data (e.g. list as at least one element, integer is non-negative, etc.).
-If there is some data, it will just be printed like usually through the `magic_formatting`.
-However, if there was no/invalid data, then the content of the *ERROR_WORD* variable will be printed instead.
-The detection of when this error case happens, is in the main function and you might want to change this during the contest as well.
+  These three control the magic formatting of the `result` data structure.
+If you activate the *DEFAULT_VAL_MODE* then there will be some check if your `result` variable carries some data (e.g. integer is non-negative).
+You can specify this trigger in the *DEFAULT_VAL_TRIGGER* expression by only using the result variable (all abbreviations and functions work here).
+If the trigger is signaled, then the *DEFAULT_VAL* will be just printed, otherwise it will print like usual through the `magic_formatting`.
 However, remember that you also always can fallback to returning the constructed string in the `result` variable and not using this mechanism.

 - **IA_MODE, IA_ERROR_CODE**